Bendigo and District Aboriginal Co-operative is governed by a seven-member board elected by members.

 A proud Yorta Yorta man, Jade joined the Board in 2014 and has held various roles.
 As a Koori engagement support officer, Jade is responsible for delivering support and services to Koori children and their families across the region.
 He has been part of the Bendigo community for a number of years and enjoys working toward better outcomes for local Aboriginal children.

-Desley Slade, Director
+Desley Slade, Public Officer

 Desley joined the Board in 2017.
 A proud Kamilaroi women from Moree NSW.
 Desley has lived in Bendigo since 2011 and is currently the Traditional Owner Project Officer for the Department of Environment, Land, Water and Planning, coordinating the implementation of commitments as they relate to agreements between the state of Victoria and Traditional Owner Corporations with a strong focus on the Dja Dja Wurrung Recognition and Settlement Agreement.
 Desley is passionate about empowerment through education, cultural heritage and closing the gap.